puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_summary.markdown

 Ordering
 -----

-Puppet's language is mostly **declarative:** Rather than listing a series of steps to carry out, a Puppet manifest describes a desired final state.
+Puppet's language is mostly **declarative:** Rather than listing a series of changes to make to a node, a Puppet manifest describes a desired final state.

 The resources in a manifest can be freely ordered --- they will not necessarily be applied to the system in the order they are written.
 This is because Puppet assumes most resources aren't related to each other.
 If one resource depends on another, [you must say so explicitly][relationships].
 (If you want a short section of code to get applied in the order written, you can use [chaining arrows][chaining].)